 If you have bad credit, you may worry about being disqualified from getting access to credit.
 This isn’t a black and white issue thankfully, and there are many lenders willing to work with people dealing with bad credit.
-However, there are also predatory lenders hoping to tempt those who believe they will not be able to get a loan elsewhere so it’s always best to go into your search with a high guard and keep in mind if something seems too good to be true…it probably is.
+For example, companies like Tower Loan can provide online loans for those with bad credit, so there are options for those who may be suffering.

 What to do if you have bad credit